Butanium/monte-carlo-tree-search-TSP/README.md

-My point with MCTS is to use the approach described in [this paper](http://sasimi.jp/new/sasimi2016/files/archive/pdf/p352_R4-14.pdf) and try to see if adding some 2-opt in playouts and doing some other modifications, can end up in a better result.
+My point with MCTS is to use the approach described in [this paper](http://sasimi.jp/new/sasimi2016/files/archive/pdf/p352_R4-14.pdf) and try to see if adding some 2-opt in simulations and doing some other modifications, can end up in a better result.

 ## How can I test it ?